akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 [Template for creating a backend plugin skeleton](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/tree/main/templates/create-backend-plugin) | Janus Idp, Frontend, Backend
 [Create Frontend Plugin Template](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/blob/main/templates/create-frontend-plugin/template.yaml) | Janus Idp, Frontend, Backend

-## Support
+## How to Contribute
-If you are a Developer Hub customer and find a bug, please open up an issue.
+You can contribute to the template library by creating a pull request for enhancements/bug-fix.
+If you have suggestions for additional template or improvements, open up an issue